The Escarpment, S. Afr.

 The Treur River as it cascades into the Blyde (Motlatse) River before reaching Bourke’s Luck Potholes within the “Great Eastern Escarpment” in South Africa 2023, {There is an old mine remnants in the distant background}.
 Looking southwest.

-A landscape of weirdly eroded pillars of quartzite is not uncommon in the area, created by preferential rock weathering and different rates of erosion, and this is certainly influenced by the pattern of rock jointing and assisted by the pattern of rock jointing and assisted by the higher rainfall along the escarpment edge.
+This landscape of weirdly eroded pillars of quartzite is not uncommon in the area.
+It was created by preferential rock weathering and different rates of erosion, and was certainly influenced by the pattern of rock jointing and by the higher rainfall along the escarpment edge.

 Strangely eroded pillars nearby Bourke’s Luck Potholes on the “Great Eastern Escarpment” in South Africa 2023.